Analysis | The GOP senators who will decide on Ginsburg’s vacancy

 In 2018, when Graham was in line to take over the committee with jurisdiction over Supreme Court nominees, he said that “if an opening comes in the last year of President Trump’s term, and the primary process has started, we’ll wait till the next election.”

-Graham was even more explicit in 2016, saying: “I want you to use my words against me: If there’s a Republican president in 2016 and a vacancy occurs in the last year of the first term, you can say Lindsey Graham said let’s let the next president, whoever it might be, make that nomination.
-And you could use my words against me, and you’d be absolutely right."
+Graham was even more explicit in 2016, saying, “I want you to use my words against me: If there’s a Republican president in 2016 and a vacancy occurs in the last year of the first term, you can say Lindsey Graham said, ‘Let’s let the next president, whoever it might be, make that nomination.’
+And you could use my words against me, and you’d be absolutely right.”

 LINDSEY GRAHAM on March 10, 2016:— JM Rieger (@RiegerReport) September 19, 2020

-Note: Update: Graham suggests he will go back on this 2016 word, retweeting more recent comments in which he suggested he’s inclined to press forward.